arcane-finance-defi/aleo-rfq-amm-contracts/README.md

 ### init_demo_market_maker

-`init_demo_market_maker` is an auxilary configuration function that simplifies testing by providing 1M test token liquidity for each demo tokens with ids 1,2,3 and 4 for a test market maker with an address `aleo1r3qlsxnuux6rkrhk24rktdtzu7kjr3c2fw5fvtp6a9dwghe0xgzs9c2nhu`.
+`init_demo_market_maker` is an auxiliary configuration function that simplifies testing by providing 1M test token liquidity for each demo tokens with ids 1,2,3 and 4 for a test market maker with an address `aleo1r3qlsxnuux6rkrhk24rktdtzu7kjr3c2fw5fvtp6a9dwghe0xgzs9c2nhu`.

 ```rust
 transition init_demo_market_maker(dummy: field) -> field